Completing a yoga teacher training (YTT) program has been on my bucket list for a long time.

 As one of my teachers said, “the right group of people always comes together in a training.”
 It certainly felt true in my case.
 When I clicked that register button and hoped for the best, I really didn’t know if I was choosing a program that I would jive with.
 Luckily it turned out to be the perfect choice and I was surrounded by people who were just as eager and vulnerable as I was.
 It was a wonderfully supportive and bonding experience.
 I suppose it is inevitable to bond with those you touch regularly (safe, hands-on adjustments are important!).
 You watch each other succeed, fail, and grow immeasurably.
 I left with a support system that will never disappear.

-3. The things you resist are the things you need the most.
+3. The things you resist could be the things you need the most.

 For me the most challenging aspects of training were the facets of yoga that don’t involve any intense physical movements.
 Practices like meditation, kirtan (singing of praise), chanting, breathing exercises, yin yoga, etc., were simply tortuous for me.
 I found these practices very confronting as they forced me to turn my focus inward, which I deemed quite a scary place.
 I was assured that what I resisted was probably exactly what I needed so I eventually gave in and it started to pay off.
 I now meditate regularly and try to incorporate the other practices I mentioned, which each provide their own positive benefits.